eridur-de/mightyscape-1.2/README.md

 ### Git

+Git is required to install some of the required Python modules (and repo cloning).
 On Linux, git usually defaults to be installed.
 On Windows we need to install it.
-Git is required to install some of the required Python modules.
-Please visit https://git-scm.com/downloads/win.
+Please visit https://git-scm.com/downloads/win or use chocolatey.

+> [!TIP]
+> **Info:** You can ignore this step if you use our bundled installer script (way 1)!

 ### Python

 MightyScape heavily relies on a Python interpreter.
 As we need to install external dependencies (Python modules, partially with C bindings), we cannot stick to the bundled msys2 Python version, which comes with Inkscape.
 So we need to use a **virtualenv** on Linux or Windows.
 [Here](https://gitlab.com/inkscape/inkscape/-/blob/master/buildtools/msys2installdeps.sh?ref_type=heads) you can find a list of default modules Inkscape is shipped with.

 > [!NOTE]
 > **Linux**: Python is installed by default, so you don't have to do anything special except setting up a virtualenv (see next chapter).

 > [!NOTE]
 > **Windows**: We need to install Pyhon separately.
 You can download it from https://www.python.org/downloads/windows/.
 After installation please review for correct environment variable adjustments.
 The command `py` or `python` has to be in `%PATH%` to be called by cmd (terminal).

+> [!TIP]
+> **Info:** You can ignore this step if you use our bundled installer script (way 1)!

 ### Additional Python modules